unisdr/undrr-speedlify/README.md

 # speedlify

 Here we use [Speedlify to Continuously Measure Site Performance](https://www.zachleat.com/web/speedlify/) of UNDRR websites.

-* Requires Node 12+
-* Each file in `_data/sites/*.js` is a category and contains a list of sites for comparison.
+- Each file in `_data/sites/*.js` is a category and contains a list of sites for comparison.
-* This is a fork from https://github.com/zachleat/speedlify
+- This is a fork from <https://github.com/zachleat/speedlify>

 ## Run locally